Tenino, Washington: Festivals and events

 Inspired by a mayoral proclamation in 1968 for Tenino to honor pioneer history and culture, the city began holding an annual weekend "Oregon Trail Days" festival.
+The original directive asked the gentlemen of the community not to shave but men could opt out by purchasing a "beardless permit" for $2.
 Demonstrations of logging, blacksmithing, railroad work, and pioneer home life often highlight the event.
 "Black powder shoots", historical exhibits, live music, cuisine, vintage car shows, and a parade round out the celebration.
 Several other organizations, such as the local farmer's market and rock-and-gem shows, will often hold events concurrently throughout the city.